sfaizh/auth-api-nestjs/README.md

 # Backend API for user authentication

 This is the backend API service for my ev-solar app, built with **NestJS** and **TypeScript**.
-It provides core user management features including authentication, authorization, and basic CRUD operations.
+It serves as a simple example of user authentication, authorization (roles) and basic CRUD operations to a MySQL database.

 ## Features